DataBiosphere/terra-workspace-manager/README.md

 ###### JSON Annotations
 We use the Jackson JSON library for serializing objects to and from JSON.
 Most of the time, you don't need to use JSON annotations.
-It is sufficient to provide setter/getter methods for class members and let Jackson figure things out with interospection.
+It is sufficient to provide setter/getter methods for class members and let Jackson figure things out with introspection.
 There are cases where it needs help and you have to be specific.

 The common JSON annotations are: